MultiSplitButton — Smart UI JavaScript API

 "advanced"

-<smart-multi-split-button animation='none'></smart-multi-split-button>
+<smart-multi-split-button animation="none"></smart-multi-split-button>

-const multisplitbutton = document.querySelector('smart-multi-split-button');
+const el = document.querySelector('smart-multi-split-button');

-const multisplitbutton = document.querySelector('smart-multi-split-button');
+const el = document.querySelector('smart-multi-split-button');

-let animation = multisplitbutton.animation;
+const animation = el.animation;

 Specifies the data source that provides the information required to generate the element’s permanently visible buttons.
 This property defines where and how the button data is retrieved, ensuring the buttons remain constantly displayed on the element.

-<smart-multi-split-button buttons-data-source='['1', '2', '3']'></smart-multi-split-button>
+<smart-multi-split-button buttons-data-source="['1', '2', '3']"></smart-multi-split-button>

-const multisplitbutton = document.querySelector('smart-multi-split-button');
+const el = document.querySelector('smart-multi-split-button');

-multisplitbutton.buttonsDataSource = ['Afganistan', 'Albania', 'Algeria'];
+el.buttonsDataSource = ['Afganistan', 'Albania', 'Algeria'];

-const multisplitbutton = document.querySelector('smart-multi-split-button');
+const el = document.querySelector('smart-multi-split-button');

-let buttonsDataSource = multisplitbutton.buttonsDataSource;
+const buttonsDataSource = el.buttonsDataSource;

 Specifies the data source from which the multi-split button's dropdown menu retrieves and displays its list of options.
 This setting defines what content appears in the dropdown and enables dynamic or static population of menu items.